Verification, Validity, and Veracity Checks

 A veracity check tests that a credential has use-case specific details or fields necessary for it to be valuable.
 For example, a customs organization may require an associated purchase order number on every commercial invoice for in-bound shipments.
 A veracity check can be coded in customs’ system to make sure that every commercial invoice has a purchase order number contained within it in order to be considered for facilitation benefits.

-Verifiable data issued on the Transmute Platform includes both verification and validity checks in the security tab of each credential.
+Verifiable data issued on the Transmute platform includes both verification and validity checks in the security tab of each credential.
 Veracity checks are decided by each business, and Transmute works with each customer to ensure that required fields are correctly defined in order to support this verification need.

 Last updated